How Much Does Homeowners Insurance Cost in New York?

 An umbrella policy is a liability insurance policy that supplements the personal liability portion of your home.

-You should consider buying an umbrella liability policy that will kick in when your home or other liability coverage limits are exhausted.
+It would be best to consider buying an umbrella liability policy that will kick in when your home or other liability coverage limits are exhausted.

 Umbrellas are usually sold in $1 million increments up to $5 million.

-In general, to add the umbrella, you’ll pay around $159-$200 extra from your standard policy for $1 million in coverage.
+To add the umbrella, you’ll pay around $159-$200 extra from your standard policy for $1 million in coverage.

 If you think about it, that’s not that much.
 Umbrella insurance is usually priced affordably.